schwarzer-vulpecula/image-gallery-express/uploading.markdown

 ## Entries

-As images uploaded will also come with additional data like descriptions, it makes sense to have a database record that will tie them all together.
+As images uploaded will also come with additional data like descriptions, it makes sense to have database records that will tie them all together.
 I decided to use MongoDB to store records relating to uploads.
 As I was used to working with ORMs and ODMs, I decided to use Mongoose (Many thanks to their developers!).
 Mongoose makes handling models very easy.

 ```js
 // models/entry.js